yeldiRium/ts-npm-package-template/README.md

 ## Running the quality assurance

-To lint and test this module use [roboter](https://www.npmjs.com/package/roboter).
+To lint and test this package use [roboter](https://www.npmjs.com/package/roboter).

 ```shell
 $ npx roboter